Cloudflare is one of the best CDN but now I am going to leave it. Because I saw what nobody would want.

 - Choose an alternative

-The first option is good but some expensive for me.
-I have many sites including this and Cloudflare’s business plan charges me $200/month which is huge and expensive.
+The first option is so expensive for me.
+I have many sites including this and Cloudflare’s business plan charges me $200/month which is hugely expensive.
 There are multiple alternatives that are less expensive than it.

 The second option is quite less expensive and gives more value for money.
 There are the three best alternatives in my mind for now.

-- Cloudways Cloudflare Addon – Use Cloudflare Enterprise network but without full page cache at $5/month
+- Cloudways with its Cloudflare Addon – Use Cloudflare Enterprise network with full page cache at $5/month

-Update: Currently I am using Cloudflare + BunnyCDN.
-Here I used Cloudflare for its security and BunnyCDN for static file delivery.
+Update: Currently I am using Quic.cloud + BunnyCDN.
+Quic cloud is to deliver HTML and dynamic content and BunnyCDN for static file delivery.
 I also used Jetpack CDN for on-the-fly image optimization and WEBP image conversion.

-It is free for starting and enough for a small traffic website.
-I also suggest you use BunnyCDN or any other good CDN.
-The reason behind doing this is just because save some quic.cloud credit.
+It is free to start and enough for a small-traffic website(if you have traffic of less than 1000 page views per month).
+I also suggest you use BunnyCDN or any other good CDN with it.
+The reason behind using a traditional CDN (like Bunny) with Quic Cloud is to save some quic.cloud credit.

 3. Cloudways Cloudflare Addon